Benefits of Adult Day Care

-As your loved one becomes more secluded and limit their interaction with others it is time to consider an Adult Day Care.
+Withdrawn: Your loved one becomes more secluded and limit their interaction with others.
 Isolation or loneliness continues be associated with the risk of developing Dementia.
 Solitude has been tied to a quick cognitive decline in many healthy seniors.

 Socialization – Isolation can lead to depression.
 Key to Adult Day Care facilities are socialization, interaction with peers, staff, and the many volunteers.
 They provide companionship outside of their caregivers.
 The benefit for the caregivers is that their loved one no longer relies on them alone for social interaction.